Why do I write this blog?

 How did humans become Earth’s most dominant land species?

-Are we helpless and destined to our fate?
+Are we helpless and is our our fate predestined?

 Do we or can we know the answer?